View Tyler Holthaus's Obituary on emissourian.com and share memories

 |

+Tyler, son of Donald Holthaus and Sherry, nee Hillermann, was born Feb.
+16, 1987.
+Tyler received his education from St. Francis Borgia Regional High School.

-He is survived by his mother, Sherry Holthaus, Dittmer; his father, Donald Holthaus, O'Fallon; his fiancee, Melissa Pacheco, O'Fallon; two children, Faith Pacheco and Hamilton Holthaus; other relatives and many friends.
+He is survived by his mother, Sherry Holthaus, Dittmer; his father, Donald Holthaus, O'Fallon; his fiancee, Melissa Pacheco, O'Fallon; two children, Faith Pacheco and Hamilton Holthaus; one sister, Kari Holthaus and wife Kristy Gates, Dittmer; one brother, Casey Holthaus and wife Krissy, Edmund, Okla.; two nieces, Madison Holthaus and Kaycie; aunts; uncles; cousins; and many friends.

+Tyler was preceded in death by his maternal grandparents, Bernie and Dottie Hillermann; paternal grandparents, Ray and Betty Holthaus; and brother, Jason Holthaus.

+A memorial service was held Friday, Feb.
+21, at 10 a.m. at Nieburg-Vitt, Miller Funeral Home, Washington.
+Visitation immediately followed the service, from 11 a.m. to 6 p.m. at the funeral home.